- Jan 21, 2012

 Step 1.
 Update your BIOS and Adjust the Settings for UEFI Booting

 You can do this from right within Windows by double clicking on the .exe file.
 If you don't have access to a Windows drive simply create a DOS bootable USB on a PC and boot from that and flash the BIOS.
 Rufus works well to make a DOS USB.
-If you do not have access to a Windows machine then try the Etcher App and FreeDOS LITE to create the USB on a Mac or CustoMac.
+If you do not have access to a Windows machine then try the FreeDOS LITE to create the USB on a Mac or CustoMac.

 BIOS Downloads available here: 7010 BIOS ver.
 A29 -- 9010 BIOS ver.
 A30

 Run the BIOS update utility from a DOS environment in Legacy Boot Mode

 1. Copy the downloaded BIOS file to a bootable DOS USB key.